Ask any online retailer and they will tell you that maintaining optimum inventory levels is a never-ending challenge — an elabourate juggling act.

 Which SKUs are selling faster than you thought?

 Which items are not selling at all?

 By the time you figure out a good cadence, inventory levels shift again.
-Tracking inventory is an ongoing process if you want to optimize logistics costs and meet customer demand.
+Tracking inventory is an ongoing process if you want to optimise logistics costs and meet customer demand.

 To avoid common inventory management challenges as you grow your business, read on to learn:

 - How to track inventory in real time

 - How a third-party logistics (3PL) like ShipBob can help you optimise inventory to meet demand and save on costs

 Optimal inventory levels are the ideal quantities of products that you should have in a fulfilment centre(s) at any given time.
 By optimising inventory levels, you reduce the risk of common inventory issues, from high storage costs to out-of-stock items.

 Too much inventory can require too much capital, sit on shelves too long, or eventually become unsellable.
 But too little stock can lead to stockouts and backorders, which can reduce customer satisfaction.

 When it comes to optimising inventory levels, here are a few things to consider: